corieX/Azure-SOC/README.md

 # Metrics After Hardening / Security Controls

-In our environment, we diligently monitored crucial metrics for a continuous 24-hour period, commencing on July 3, 2023, at 3:47:01 PM (EST) and concluding on July 4, 2023, at 3:47:01 PM (EST).
-Notably, these measurements were taken after implementing robust security controls.
-By comparing the data with the previous results, we gain essential insights into the efficacy of our security measures and the overall state of information security.
-This analysis enables us to identify areas of improvement, validate the impact of security controls, and further fortify our systems against potential threats.
+In the environment, I personally took the responsibility of diligently monitoring crucial metrics for a continuous 24-hour period.
+The monitoring commenced on July 3, 2023, at 3:47:01 PM (EST) and concluded on July 4, 2023, at 3:47:01 PM (EST).
+It's essential to note that these measurements were taken after I implemented robust security controls.

+By comparing this data with the previous results, I gained valuable insights into the effectiveness of our security measures and the overall state of our information security.
+This analysis enabled me to identify areas for improvement, validate the impact of the security controls, and further fortify our systems against potential threats.
+Taking these proactive steps, I continue to strengthen our ability to protect our environment and safeguard our valuable assets.

 | Metric                   | Count
 | ------------------------ | -----